Why These Documents? Explainable Generative Retrieval with Hierarchical Category Paths: Preliminaries

-\paragraph{Optimization via multi-task learning.} Given a training dataset that consists of (query, document, docid), denoted by $\mathcal{X} = \{(q, D, d)\}$, the model is trained for both the indexing and retrieval tasks, maximizing the likelihoods in Equations~\eqref{eq:indexinglEq} and~\eqref{eq:retrievalEq}, respectively:
+\paragraph{Optimization via multi-task learning.} Given a training dataset that consists of (query, document, docid), denoted by $\mathcal{X} = \{(q, D, d)\}$, the model is trained for both the indexing and retrieval tasks, maximizing the likelihoods in \eqref{eq:indexinglEq} and~\eqref{eq:retrievalEq}:

 \paragraph{Indexing with synthetic query.} In indexing task, documents are long and contain extensive information; however, in retrieval task, queries are relatively short and request specific information.
 To bridge this discrepancy, recent studies~\cite{corr/abs-2206-10128/DSI-QG, nips/WangHWMWCXCZL0022/NCI, corr/abs-2304-04171/GENRET} have tried to integrate synthetic queries, generated by query generation models~\cite{NogueiraL19/docT5query}, into the training phase.
 The synthetic queries improve the retrieval performance of generative retrieval models by effectively reducing the gap between queries and documents.
-Note that these synthetic queries are treated as alternative document representation, similar to FirstP and DaQ mentioned in \ref{subsec:docrepdocid}, and are used as input for the indexing task~\cite{corr/abs-2206-10128/DSI-QG, corr/abs-2304-04171/GENRET}.
+Note that these queries are treated as alternative document representation, and are used as input for the indexing task~\cite{corr/abs-2206-10128/DSI-QG, corr/abs-2304-04171/GENRET}.